ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/tools-ides/intellij-plugin/testing-and-debugging-the-plugin.md

 ## Importing the project

+Follow the steps below to import and open the project of the plugin.

 1. Clone the [ballerina-lang](https://github.com/ballerina-platform/ballerina-lang) Git repository to a preferred location.

 2. Open IntelliJ, click **File**, click **New**, and then click **Project from Existing Sources...**.